Where to stay

 First Smokies weekend

-Start here if this is your first Gatlinburg trip and you want the park, the town, and the cabin question to fit together cleanly.
+A first Gatlinburg plan that fits the park, the town, and the cabin question together.

 Restaurants